aiidateam/aiida-core/docs/source/topics/repository.rst

 If you want to copy specific files from a node's repository, the section on :ref:`reading from the repository<topics:repository:reading>` shows how to read their content which can then be written elsewhere.
 However, sometimes you want to copy the entire contents of the node's repository, or a subdirectory of it.
-The :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.copy_tree` method makes this easy and can be used as follows:
+The :meth:`~aiida.orm.nodes.repository.NodeRepository.copy_tree` method makes this easy and can be used as follows:

 .. code:: python